emmawalshdev/living-landscapes/README.md

 ### W3C Validation
 The validity of each page's HTML code was checked using [The W3C Markup Validation Service](https://validator.w3.org/).
-The following changes were made to correct the code:
+The following code changes were made to satisy the validator:

-* index.html
+* In index.html
     * Within the ul element, all h4 and a href elements were removed
     * within the navbar-toggler class button element, the aria-controls attribute was corrected.